 These people would save money and seek assistance from others to pay for the journey, by boat, to these new lands.
 Some of the reasons for this desire to move are highlighted in this letter written in 1837:

 “we take the liberty of writing to you again upon the subject of emigration to America for we are quite tired of this country… For the thought of being ushered into the workhouse with our wives and children and the miseries of starvation and poverty make us quite tired of our native land.
 For we know that we cannot be worse off than we already are.”

-Other emigrants had a little less choice in the matter, they were ‘transported’. transportation was a punishment.
+Other emigrants had a little less choice in the matter, they were ‘transported’.
+Transportation was a punishment.
 Britain had for a long time sent convicts to her colonies, a practice that had appeared to be in turmoil after the Americans won their independence (The British used the American Colonies as a place to send criminals).
 The discovery of Australia though led to transportation being reintroduced and the first convicts arrived in Australia on 26th January 1788.
 By 1868, when transportation ended, over 150,000 criminals had been sent to work in Australia.
-(Transportation was not only used for serius crimes, for example one lady was sent to Australia for 14 years for the crime of receiving 21 bottles of wine which she new to be stolen).
+(Transportation was not only used for the most serious crimes, for example one lady was sent to Australia for 14 years for the crime of receiving 21 bottles of wine which she knew to be stolen).

 Migration was not just people moving out of the country, it also involved a lot of people moving into Britain.
 In the 1840’s Ireland suffered a terrible famine.
-Faced with a massive cost of feeding the starving population many local landowners paid for labourers to emigrate (it was cheaper than paying them poor relief for a long period of time).
+Faced with a massive cost of feeding the starving population many local landowners paid for labourers to emigrate (it was cheaper than paying them poor relief or housing them in a workhouse for a long period of time).
 About a million of these labourers migrated to Britain, many others moved to North America.